JhoselinRam/scigrapher/README.md

   * `y`: and object with the following properties:
     * `dynamic`: a boolean that determines whether the `y` axis text changes position relative to the base.
     * `contained`: a boolean that determines whether the `y` axis shifts to remain visible.
-* `callback` is a callback function that is run after the properties of the axis dynamics are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the properties of the axis dynamics are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 *Returns:*